 12. Medication(consult a doctor before apply)

 Acetazolamide may be a medication generally used to treat eye disease.
 But because of the approach it works, it may also facilitate stop hypoxia.
 You’ll want a prescription from your doctor to urge it.
-It’s conjointly vital to understand that you simply will still get hypoxia even once taking acetazolamide.
+It’s conjointly vital to understand that you simply will still get hypoxia ( deficiency in the amount of oxygen reaching the tissues ) even once taking acetazolamide.
 Once you begin having symptoms, the medication won’t reduce them.
 Getting yourself to lower altitude again is that the only effective treatment.

 Some homeopathic medicines do aid acclimatization and treat altitude sickness.
 The most popular is Coca 6.
-Other natural options are garlic soup or a soup prepared with lots of garlic, camphor cube is another one which you can put in hanky take smell.
+Other natural options are garlic soup or a bowl of soup prepared with lots of garlic, camphor cube is another one which you can put in hanky and take a smell.